trailofbits/multiplier/docs/sqlite.md

 ## List tables

 These tables represent one-to-many relations between objects.
-For examples, the arguments passed to a `CallExpr` will be represented as rows in the `CallExprArguments` table, which will contain a row for each argument.
+For example, the arguments passed to a `CallExpr` will be represented using the `CallExprArguments` table, which will contain a row for each argument.

 Each table consists of three fields: